DTjomsland/sprout_planner/README.md

 ## Identification of the Problem
 The problem I am trying to solve with this application is the lack of a means for some with special needs/disabilities to communicate their feelings and how they want their day to be structured.
-During my time as a high school special needs teacher and  as a support worker, I've worked with countless individuals that are unable to communicate through speech, often needing visual help to communicate.
+During my time as a high school special needs teacher and  as a support worker, I've worked with countless individuals that are unable to communicate through speech, often needing visual aids to communicate.
 This application intends to provide a way for those who are unable to communicate verbally to gain autonomy by providing them a way to communicate their feelings, as well as the structure of their day.

 <br>